Rock Fishing with Lures

 Fishing from rocks offers the opportunity to explore marks that aren’t fished much – if at all – by other anglers.
 The best fishing ground in the country is probably a rock mark somewhere that nobody has bothered to fish!
 To find these places, you need a good pair of shoes to explore the coast and Google Maps to look for promising spots.
 Needless to say, rock fishing is a dangerous business.
 You need a buddy for most marks!

 For this reason, fishing from rocks places demands on the angler that other places don’t.
 You’re forced to pack light, fish proactively and explore more ground to find the best spots.
 If you’re new to fishing don’t let this put you off.
-Rock fishing can be as easy as wondering down to the far end of a beach, walking over rocks for 2 minutes and casting out.
+Rock fishing can be as easy as wandering down to the far end of a beach, walking over rocks for 2 minutes and casting out.

 Rocky outcrops from beaches can be excellent for both bass fishing and bottom fishing as it can allow you to get out past the breakers and fish directly into deeper water.
 While you can catch all the same species from the rocks as you might from a pier or jetty, rock marks tend to produce a lot more pollack and wrasse.